 - Sufficient organizational capacity to coordinate and execute projects of the scope and scale described here.
-Preference will be shown for applicants with the equivalent of at least one full-time person on staff (instructions for calculating full-time equivalents are in the Appendix section), - A history of community engagement, and - A track record for developing, implementing and maintaining projects that support community goals.
+Preference will be shown for applicants with the equivalent of at least one full-time person on staff (instructions for calculating full-time equivalents are in the Appendix section), - A history of community engagement and relationships in the neighborhood where the project will be located, and - A track record for developing, implementing and maintaining projects that support community goals.